briandgomez/Study/Security+/Security Operations.md

 - Security information and event management (SIEM)
     - Collects security alerts
-    - Can be used to forensic analysis
+    - Can be used for forensic analysis

 - Antivirus
     - Malware refers to the broad malicious software category
     - Anti-virus and anti-malware are now the same thing

-- <u>Data loss prevention (DLP)</u>: look and block any data you do NOT want running on a network
+- <u>Data loss prevention (DLP)</u>: set of tools and processes used to ensure that sensitive data is not lost, misused, or accessed by unauthorized users
     - Stop the data before the attacker gets it

 - Simple Network Management Protocol (SNMP) traps
+    - <u>SNMP</u>: protocol used for collecting and organizing information about managed devices on IP networks and for modifying that information to change device behavior
-    - Leverage to request statistics from a device
+    - Can be leveraged to request statistics from a device
     - Poll devices at fixed intervals

-- <u>NetFlow</u>: gathers traffic from all traffic flows
+- <u>NetFlow</u>: network protocol for collecting IP traffic and monitoring network flow
-    - Standard collection method
+    - Used to get a picture of network traffic flow and volume
     - Shared communication between devices

 - Vulnerability scanners